baturinsky/XTxt/README.md

-#XTxt - AS3 new text engine made easy
+#XTxt - AS3 TLF Text engine made easy

 XTxt is a lightweight lib that allows using Flex4 text engine about as easy as possible.
 Supports inline images, links, multiple native and embedded fonts and text styles.